 As such, Georgians can look back to the School that helped shaped the men that they are today.
 They fondly recall friends, teachers, and others at Saints who had a profound impact on their lives.
 That is why year after year, Georgians return to the School that influenced them, and why they take a keen interest in what is currently happening at St. George's.

-Many Georgians are actively involved in the School, whether it is returning for Reunion Weekend, remembering the School's sacrifice in service of its country in the Second World War, coming out for the Georgians' Annual Dinner, participating in the Stancombe Invitational Golf Tournament, and giving back financially to support their school.
+Many Old Boys are actively involved in the School, whether it is returning for Reunion Weekend, remembering the School's sacrifice in service of its country in the Second World War, coming out for the Old Boys' Annual Dinner, participating in the Stancombe Invitational Golf Tournament, and giving back financially to support their school.

 The School appreciates the vital role that the Georgians play in the greater St. George's community and it will continue to keep them informed and to actively engage them with School life.